 Although the same story is told from beginning to end, the subtle differences in each avatar’s abilities will influence how you end up playing.
 And the shift in point of view changes your experience as to who the story is really “about.”

-Dishonored 2 takes place in a steam-punk, technology-and-magic setting of palace intrigue.
+Dishonoured 2 takes place in a steam-punk, technology-and-magic setting of palace intrigue.
 The city is Dunwall, in the fictional Empire of the Isles, and Emily’s wicked aunt, a powerful witch, has designs on the throne.

 If the setup to the story seems generic, the action and gameplay is anything but.
 There’s a massive story to explore and tease out, all set in mission-based chapters, in sandbox-style gameplay of an open city, where magic and technology meet.
-Expect to play 12 to 16 hours as either Emily or Corvo, and expect to want to play again as the other to explore different choices and paths when you do.
+Expect to pay 12 to 16 hours as either Emily or Corvo, and expect to want to play again as the other to explore different choices and paths when you do.

-It took the FPS engine and gameplay and used it to tell a kind of story that really isn’t accessible from any other kind of media.
-It’s a part interactive novel, part philosophy, and morality test, and part actioner, all rolled into one.
+It took the FPS engine and gameplay and used it to tell a kind of story that isn’t accessible from any other kind of media.
+It’s a part interactive novel, part philosophy and morality test, and part actioner, all in rolled into one.
 It isn’t the first FPS to integrate roleplaying and stealth to deliver a kind of “interactive story” experience, but it is one of the first to do it in such a revolutionary way.

 Plot-wise, it’s a sci-fi epic set in a fictional 1960.
 Industrialist and scientist wunderkind Andrew Ryan, influenced by the Objectivist philosophy of Ayn Rand, has built an underwater city called Rapture, where he has opted out of society to rebuild it anew as a shining Utopia.

 As you can imagine, things don’t work out that way.
-Genetic experiments, class divisions, and hubris all make this new-Atlantis into more of a dystopia than anything else.
+Genetic experiments, class divisions, and hubris all make this new Atlantis into more of a dystopia than anything else.
 The game’s innovative use of a morality engine in gauging the player’s choices leads to different stories being ultimately told in the play-through.

 Most of the games on this list so far owe a lot to BioShock’s inventions.
-If you’ve somehow missed it, it’s definitely worth discovering.
+If you’ve somehow missed it, it’s worth discovering.

 2012 saw developer Ubisoft release Far Cry 3 and up the ante for the series, improving and expanding on its unique point of view.
 The Far Cry series is not a shared universe, exactly, but rather a shared approach to gameplay and game design.